-Most head prosecutors are elected officials.
-Many of them view their position as a stepping-stone to higher office.
-Their charging decisions are often, therefore, affected by public opinion or important support groups.
+Political and career ambitions may also influence prosecutors.
+Most head prosecutors are elected officials, and many of them view their position as a stepping stone to higher office.
+Public opinion and important support groups often affect their decisions on charges.
 For example, a prosecutor may file charges on every shoplifting case, no matter how weak, to curry favor with local store owners who want to get the word out that shoplifters will be prosecuted.
-For similar reasons, a prosecutor may pursue otherwise weak prostitution charges to avoid alienating powerful civic groups.
 Deputy or assistant prosecutors may feel that appearing tough will help their careers, either within the prosecutor's office or later if they want to become judges.